gbl08ma/eigenmath/newREADME.md

 ### Aborting execution

 Certain expressions and scripts (which we'll explain later) can take a long time to execute.
-If a computation is taking more time than what we're willing to wait, press AC/On to break execution (as with most calculations throughout the OS).
+If a computation is taking more time than what we're willing to wait, press [AC/ON] to break execution.

 Stopping may not be instant, but after some time you'll see something like this: